 We believe women empowerment has multiplier effects and benefits for all.
 Girls empowerment programs teach students how to question established traditions and practices, and ‘social norms (e.g. early childhood marriage, no schooling for girls, etc.,) while also learning to think about the issues independently, give voice to their thoughts and use their own experience and feelings as a valid source of knowledge.
 Empowerment enables girls and women to equally participate in, and contribute to the betterment of their communities.
 When women are empowered and earn income, they spend 90% of it on family and directly impact the economic growth of their communities.

-We emphasize and support teacher training, particularly focused on the empowerment of women and girls to ensure quality of learning and commitment to service.
+We emphasize and support teacher training, particularly focused on the empowerment of women and girls to ensure the quality of learning and commitment to service.
 Why focus on teacher training?
-Teacher training is essential to quality of teaching and learning if we are to realize the benefits of education.
+Teacher training is essential to the quality of teaching and learning if we are to realize the benefits of education.
 While access to education has improved in the past several years, evidence shows that children from poor families, rural areas, marginalized groups, and girls still face significant barriers to getting a quality education and lack the basic skills they need to earn an income.
 Trained teachers ensure quality learning.

 Zunuzi School in Haiti